 The net proceeds of the sale will be applied to your debt.

 Collection measures can be suspended for legal or administrative reasons.
 In accordance with our Charter of Taxpayers' and Mandataries' Rights, you are entitled to the suspension of measures to collect certain amounts, subject to the conditions set out either in legislation or an administrative decision.

 In some cases, the law states that no collection measures can be taken until a set amount of time has elapsed.
 In the case of personal income tax debt, for example, we cannot take any collection measures while your objection or appeal is being processed or before the deadline for filing an appeal has passed.

 We may also choose to suspend the collection of a debt.
 For example, if a mandatary who generally meets his or her tax obligations has filed an objection or appeal in respect of an assessment concerning uncollected QST or an ITR overpayment, we may opt to suspend collection of the amount in question at your request.

-For more information about the suspension of collection measures for notices of assessment concerning the GST, see Collection of disputed amounts on the Government of Canada website.
+For more information about the suspension of collection measures for notices of assessment concerning the GST, see Resolving your dispute on the Government of Canada website.